China men's national goalball team

-China men's national goalball team is the men's national team of China.
+The China men's national goalball team is the men's national team of China.
 Goalball is a team sport designed specifically for athletes with vision impairment.
 It takes part in international competitions.

 Paralympic Games

 2008 Beijing

 As the host nation, the team competed in the 2008 Summer Paralympics, from 6 to 17 September 2008, in the Beijing Institute of Technology Gymnasium 'bat wing' arena, Beijing, China.
 There were 12 men's teams and 8 women's teams taking part in this event.
 The team took gold.

 2012 London

 The team competed in the 2012 Summer Paralympics from 30 August to 7 September 2012, in the Copper Box Arena, London, England.
 They came sixth.